 LARRY KRAMER: I have been extraordinarily lucky.
 I have no idea why I’m here.
 I have never been sick with anything having to do with HIV.
 When I didn’t need any drugs — and I never had any drugs until my liver caved in — and every time, there was always a new drug to take.
 You know, so many people died because of timing, because they couldn’t hold on until the next treatment came along.
 For whatever reason, I held on.
 Who knows?
 I’ve got good genes or whatever, my turquoise.

-In about 2000, my liver started caving in from the Hepatitis B. And there’s this incredible picture that was in Newsweek.
-I looked like Demi Moore, you know, with triplets inside of me.
+In about 2000, my liver started caving in from the hepatitis B. And there’s this incredible picture that was in Newsweek of—I looked like Demi Moore, you know, with triplets inside of me.
 I was all blown up like a balloon, and I was told I only had six months to live, because there was no way I was eligible for a liver transplant.
 They simply were not giving HIV or Hep B people organ transplants.
 And I accepted that, and I was ready to die.
 So many of my friends already had.
-So I figured I had had a good run for my money.
+So I figured I had had a good run for my money—excuse me.

 And then, lo and behold, there was a clinical trial out of the NIH.
 They were looking for people like me to see if transplanting people with HIV or Hepatitis B or C actually worked.
 "Here I am!
 Here I am!"
 I said.
 A lot of people were unwilling to go into the trial, because the results that far had not been good.
 But I got my liver in 2001.
 Dr. John Fung, then at the University of Pittsburgh, now at Cleveland Clinic, did it.
 And I’m now his poster boy.
 It’s an amazing experience to be — I only had a couple weeks left by the time they replaced the liver.
 He said, "You have no idea how close you came before I was able to plop in the new one."
 And then to wake up and —- I told my lover, David Webster -—

-AMY GOODMAN: You’ve been with David for ten years?
+AMY GOODMAN: You’ve been with David for 10 years?

 AMY GOODMAN: Fifteen years.